GoogleChrome/audion/README.md

 # Audion

-Audion is a Chrome extension that adds a Web Audio panel to dev tools that lets the user inspect the web audio graph in real-time.
+Audion is a Chrome extension that adds a Web Audio panel to dev tools.
+This panel lets the user inspect the web audio graph in real-time.

 ## Set up for development.